AUCKLAND + HAMILTON CUSTOMERS: INFO ON COLLECTING FROM STORE AVAILABLE HERE.

-Cats tend to dislike change.
-Their tastes form at a young age and are likely to remain with them for life.
-They can even get addicted to particular shapes and textures as well as flavours.
-They easily become addicted to carbohydrates.
-Cat food manufacturers know this – they create their food to be as addictive as possible!
+Cats form their tastes from a young age and they are likely to remain with them for life.
+They can even get addicted to particular shapes and textures, as well as flavours.

 You have no items in your cart, add some on the products page.